slowernews/wisdom-tldr/README.md

 ===
 ###On winning

-> *'It's not a question of simply winning the war but the way you win it, the way your victory sets you up for the next round.'*
+It's not a question of simply winning the war but the way you win it, sets you up for the next round.'*

 > *'Win through your actions, never through argument.' -- Robert Greene (9th law of power)*